 Most juvenile and some adult white-fronted terns cross the Tasman Sea to winter on the Australian coast.
 New Zealand-hatched Australasian gannets and one wader species – the banded dotterel – also do this.

 Two species of cuckoo are the only land-based New Zealand species that migrate overseas.
-The shining cuckoo or pīpīwharauroa winters in the western tropical Pacific – from Indonesia to the Solomon Islands and Bismarck Archipelago.
-The long-tailed cuckoo or koekoeā tends to winter further east, from the Bismarck Archipelago across to the Marquesas and Tuamotu Islands of French Polynesia.
+The shining cuckoo or pīpīwharauroa winters in the western tropical Pacific – from Indonesia to Solomon Islands and the Bismarck Archipelago.
+The long-tailed cuckoo or koekoeā tends to winter further east, from Palau (Micronesia) across to the Marquesas and Tuamotu Islands of French Polynesia.
 On their return to New Zealand, their distinctive calls are a sign of spring, as in the proverb:

 If the shining cuckoo cries, it is the messenger of spring.

-For them, the breeding season is not arduous as they lay their eggs in the nests of grey warblers and others, who unwittingly rear the chicks.
+For them, the breeding season is not arduous as they lay their eggs in the nests of other birds, which unwittingly rear the chicks.